WaspCo/isosonic_compensation/isosonic_compensation/README.md

-# Isosonic Compensation
+# isosonic compensation

-The program currently support 16bits PCM .wav file with any sample rate.
+The program currently supports 16bits PCM .wav file with any sample rate.
 Listening level of 80dB SPL and +, there will be no compensation.
 Listening level lower than 80dB SPL, there will be a compensation.
 For now, there are good results for listening levels between 60 and 80 dB SPL.
-The transfer function set needs to be improved (and extreme values limited) to avoid distortion.
+The transfer function set needs to be improved (and extreme values limited) to avoid distortions.

-# Compilation et Execution (FFTW3 & gcc required)
+## Compilation et Execution (FFTW3 & gcc required)

-Compilation
+To compile:

-=> reset && gcc -Wall main.c gui.c fft.c wave.c loudness.c -lfftw3 -lm -o dsp.bin
+    clear && gcc -Wall main.c gui.c fft.c wave.c loudness.c -lfftw3 -lm -o dsp.bin

-Execution

-=> reset && ./dsp.bin ../input_file ../output_file *buffer_size* *listening_level*
+To execute:

+    clear && ./dsp.bin [input_file] [output_file] [buffer_size] [listening_level]
-A buffer size of 4096 and a listening level of 80 is recommended for now.

-The transfer function set is a .csv file that should remain in the root directory of the program.
+A buffer size of 4096 is recommended.
+The transfer function set is a .csv file that is assumed to be in the root directory of the program.

-# Simplified flowchart
+## Flow

-- Input parameters
+- input parameters
-- Header read/write
+- .wav header read/write
-- Processing loop
+- processing loop
-  - Data read
+  - data read
     - circshift
     - fft r2c
     - complex product with the transfer function
     - ifft c2r
     - circshift
-  - Data write
+  - data write
-- Update file size
+- update file size
-- Free the memory
+- free memory